Aleksandra Bortich: Acting career

 She played the lead role in the 2018 comedy film I am Losing Weight, for the role she had to gain and lose 20 kg over the making of the film.

 She appears in Serj Tankian's 2021 music video "Elasticity".

 Personal life

 Bortich was in a relationship with Russian actor Ilya Malanin.
 They met on the set of the film The Elusive (2015).
 At the end of 2016, Bortich and Malanin parted ways.

 In 2016, she married rap singer Vyacheslav Vorontsov; in 2018, the marriage ended in divorce.

-Starting from 2019, Bortich has been in a relationship with Evgeny Savelev.
-They have a son, Alexander Savelev, born in summer 2020 during the COVID-19 pandemic.
+Starting from 2019, Bortich was in a relationship with Evgeny Savelev.
+They had a son, Alexander Savelev, born in summer 2020 during the COVID-19 pandemic.
+They married in 2021 and divorced in 2023.

 In media

 According to the film portal Kinopoisk, Bortich was the most popular actress of the year 2017.